-The number of credits is given in the form M:N, where Mindicates the number of lecture credits and Nthe number of laboratory credits.
+The number of credits is given in the form M:N, where M indicates the number of lecture credits and

+N the number of laboratory credits.
 Each lecture credit corresponds to one lecture hour per week, while each laboratory credit corresponds to a 3-hour laboratory class.
-Thus, a course with 2:1 credits indicates that ithas 2 lecture hours and one 3-hour laboratory session each week, and a course with 3:0 credits indicates a course with 3 lecture hours and no laboratory session.
+Thus, a course with 2:1 credits indicates that it has 2 lecture hours and one3-hour laboratory session each week, while a course with 3:0 credits indicates a course with 3 lecture hours and no laboratory session.

-The Institute offers research-based doctoral programmes and Master's programmesthat are both course-based and research-based.
-Eachcourse-based Master's programme consists of core courses, electives and a dissertation project.
+The Institute offers research-based doctoral programmesand Master'sprogrammes that are both course-based and research-based.
+Eachcourse-based Master'sprogramme consists of core courses, electives and a dissertation project.
 Details of the requirements can be found under the course listing of the departments or divisions that offer them.
-Student are assigned faculty advisors who willadvise themin selectingand droppingcourses, and monitor progress through the academic program.
+Students are assigned faculty advisors who will advise them in selecting and dropping courses, and monitor progress through the academic program.
 In order to register for a course, each student needs the approval of both the faculty advisor and the course instructor.
 The number and type of courses taken in the first and subsequent semesters depend on the programme and department the student is registered in - the faculty advisor and the Department Curriculum Committee (DCC) will guide the students on the core and elective courses they should register for.
 Students are permitted to claim an exemption from core courses on the basis of having taken them earlier.
-Details of how to claim such an exemption are given in the later part of this book.
+Details of how to claim such an exemption are given in the Student InformationHandbook.

 The Institute follows a grading system, with continuous assessment.
 The course instructor first aggregates the individual marks of each student from the class tests, assignments and final examination scores.
 These marks are then mapped to letter grades, and only the grade is announced.
-The point values of grades are as follows: A+:10,A: 9, B+: 8, B: 7, C:6, D:5, F: 0.
-Thegrades A+ through D are passing grades, and F is a failing grade.
+The point values of grades are as follows: A+:10, A: 9, B+: 8, B: 7, C:6, D:5, F: 0.
+The grades A+ through D are passing grades, and F is a failing grade.

 All the course-based programmes have a specified set of core courses.
 The doctoral and research-based Master's programmes may have specific core courses, which depend on the division and department.
-Students in research programmes have to take a minimum number of credits as part of their Research Training Program (RTP).
-For PhD studentsin Science, the RTP consists of a minimum of 12 credits.
-For PhD studentsin Engineering who join with a Master's degree in Engineering, the RTP requirement is a minimum of 12 credits.
-For PhDstudents in Engineering who join with aBachelor's degree in Engineering or a Master's degree in Science, the RTP consists of a minimum of24 credits.
-Similar RTP requirements apply for students who upgrade or continue their registration from the Masters programmes of the Institute.
+Students in research programmeshave to take a minimum number of credits as part of their Research Training Program (RTP).
+For PhD students in Science, the RTP consists of a minimum of 12 credits.
+For PhD students in Engineering who join with a Master's degree in Engineering, the RTP requirement is a minimum of 12 credits.
+For PhD students in Engineering who join with a Bachelor's degree in Engineering or a Master's degree in Science, the RTP consists of a minimum of 24 credits.
+Similar RTP requirements apply for students who upgrade or continue their registration from the Mastersprogrammes of the Institute.
 For the research-based Master's degree, the RTP consists of minimum 12 credits.
 The Integrated PhD programme has 64 credits.
-Research students have the option of crediting courses beyond the RTP requirement.
+Research students have the option of crediting courses beyond the RTP requirement as detailed in the Student Information Handbook.

-Detailed information with regard to the regulations of the various programmes and the operation of different aspects of Institute activities are given in the second part of the Handbook.
+Detailed information with regard to the regulations of the various programmes and the operation of different aspects of Institute activities are given in the Student Information Handbook.
 Students are urged to read this material carefully, so that they are adequately informed.